‘Tis the season! – Finding Balance in December

 Appetite Regulation

 Don't fall into the trap of 'saving' calories for later in the day or the week; it fuels extreme mindsets and leads to hunger and ‘overeating’.
-Stick to three meals and incorporate more proteins, fats, and fibre throughout the day for increased satiety and reduced appetite, without you even noticing!
+Stick to your normal meals and incorporate more proteins, fats, and fibre throughout the day for increased satiety and reduced appetite, without you even noticing!

 Practice some Mindfulness